WencaiZheng/School-Quant-Projects/README.md

 Projects I have done in internships or based on my own interests

-//C++ final analyzes the EPS surprise effect on stock prices, in which crawler are used to parse data from Yahoo finance
+//C++_Final_Projects analyzes the EPS surprise effect on stock prices, in which crawler are used to parse data from Yahoo finance

 //IV is the Implied Volitility calculation project